Rio Lobo: Initial reviews

+Retrospective reviews

 In retrospective, the film does have better reviews from contemporary critics.
 On Rotten Tomatoes, the film has a 70% rating, based in 23 reviews, with an average rating of 6.10/10.
-The consensus is that "Howard Hawks and John Wayne reunite to riff on their own Rio Bravo, and while the results are less memorable the movie does offer a curiously cynical perspective."
+The consensus is that "Howard Hawks and John Wayne reunite to riff on their own Rio Bravo, and while the results are less memorable, the movie does offer a curiously cynical perspective."
 In a retrospective review, Jonathan Rosenbaum wrote, "The fact that its best action sequence, the first, was directed by the second unit is emblematic of Hawks's relative lack of engagement with the material."
 TV Guide wrote, "for such a refined director as Hawks to end his career on a note like this, having made some of the finest films in the history of American cinema, is an atrocity not worth the silver used in the negative."
 Writing for Time Out, Geoff Andrew said, "If it lacks the formal perfection of Rio Bravo and the moving elegy for men grown old of El Dorado, it's still a marvellous film".
 Empire writer Ian Nathan wrote in January 2000, "this well-bred Western is just a routine canter through themes and gunfights as worn as the saddles."
+Filmink called it "wheezy, sloppy but fun."

 Quentin Tarantino cited Rio Lobo as one of the reasons he wanted to have a short directing career: "the most cutting-edge artist, the coolest guys, the hippest dudes, they're the ones that stay at the party too long.
 They're the ones that make those last two or three movies that are completely out of touch and do not realize the world has turned on them ...
 I don't want to make Rio Lobo."